junxit/us-congress-bills-115/metadata.md

 - 2018-06-12 — Introduced in House
 - 2018-06-12 — Introduced in House
 - 2018-06-12 — Referred to the House Committee on Natural Resources.
+- 2018-06-15 — Referred to the Subcommittee on Federal Lands.
+- 2018-07-11 — Committee Consideration and Mark-up Session Held.
+- 2018-07-11 — Ordered to be Reported by Unanimous Consent.
+- 2018-07-11 — Subcommittee on Federal Lands Discharged.
+- 2018-07-23 — Considered under suspension of the rules. (consideration: CR H6628-6629)
+- 2018-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6077.
+- 2018-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-23 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
+- 2018-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6628)
+- 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6628)
+- 2018-07-23 — Placed on the House Calendar, Calendar No. 172.
+- 2018-07-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-854.
+- 2018-07-23 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-854.